v-finance/camelot/doc/sphinx/source/doc/models.rst

 .. _doc-models:

 #################################################
- Creating models with Elixir/Sqlalchemy/Camelot
+ Creating models with Elixir/SQLAlchemy/Camelot
 #################################################

 :Release: |version|
 :Date: |today|

-This section contains tips and tricks to build data models with Elixir/Sqlalchemy/Camelot.
-The reader is encouraged to first read the basics tutorial.
+This section describes the various field types that can be used to construct models.
+Fields from SQLAlchemy and Camelot are described.

-Sqlalchemy field types
+SQLAlchemy field types
 ======================

 .. automodule:: sqlalchemy.types